 ---|---|---|

-Function | It is needed for a long-term of planning and decision-making. | Whereas, it helps in achieving short-term goals and profit. |
+Function | It is needed for long-term planning and decision-making. | Whereas it helps in achieving short-term goals and profit. |

-Data type | All types of inputs, may it be external or internal are considered. | While it deals with the actions taken to implement the strategical information. |
+Data type | All types of inputs, external or internal, are considered. | While it deals with the actions taken to implement the strategic information. |

 Significance | Helpful in the formation of new policies and schemes | Helpful in providing the information needed to work on the existing policies and schemes |

-Focus | Prime focus is on the future in order to achieve new trends | Focuses on already available opportunities and provides effective resources for those |
+Focus | The prime focus is on the future to achieve new trends | Focuses on already available opportunities and provides effective resources for those |

 User | Users are mainly generalists. | Users are specialists. |

-Data granularity | High levels of details about the data are generally not needed. | Higher levels of data granularity are required. |
+Data granularity | High levels of detail about the data are generally not needed. | Higher levels of data granularity are required. |

-Goal | Moving forward using new initiatives is the goal. | Improving current operations is the goal. |
+Goal | Moving forward, using new initiatives is the goal. | Improving current operations is the goal. |

 What is Strategic Information?